 Cashing out–this is the point that most, if not all, technology entrepreneurs aspire to reach.
-They dream of selling their company and laying on a beach somewhere; a colorful drink with the requisite tiny umbrella cooling in their hand.
+They dream of their exit strategy: selling their company and laying on a beach somewhere; a colorful drink with the requisite tiny umbrella cooling in their hand.

-There are a few of you out there that would never sell your company (it’s your identity, after all), preferring to work forever lest you slow down and quickly deteriorate.
+There are a few of you out there that have NO exit strategy and would never sell your company (it’s your identity, after all), preferring to work forever lest you slow down and quickly deteriorate.
 But that’s another story– we’ll save your psychoanalysis for another day…

 Some of you that want to sell your company have the most grandiose plan of all in mind: An initial public offering (IPO) through a brand name investment banker, bringing not only unimaginable riches, but fame along with that fortune.
 But that rarely happens–we’ll also table that discussion for another column…